Carrington School

 Carrington School is a coeducational secondary school located in Redhill, Surrey, England.

-Previously a community school administered by Surrey County Council, in January 2017 The Warwick School converted to academy status.
+Initially known as The Warwick School, it was founded in September 1984 through a merger of Albury Manor and Redstone Schools.
+Previously a community school administered by Surrey County Council, in January 2017 it converted to academy status.
 The school is now sponsored by the South East Surrey Schools Education Trust.
-In September 2021, the school changed its name from The Warwick School to Carrington School.
+In September 2021, the school changed its name to Carrington School.